 (2017), Cruise Speck, School of Biological Sciences, UQ (50% supervision)

 (2015) Philippa Champerlain, School of Biological Sciences, UQ

 (2015) Christina Quah School of Agricultural and Food Sciences, UQ

-(2017-2020) Hyab Mehari Abraha The effect if mandibular fixations on bone mechanics during chewing (Co-supervision with Callum Ross (University of Chicago), Andrea Taylor (Touro University, California and Dr. Vera Weisbecker (UQ))
+(2017-2020) Hyab Mehari Abraha The effect of mandibular fixations on bone mechanics during chewing (Co-supervision with Callum Ross (University of Chicago), Andrea Taylor (Touro University, California and Dr. Iriarte Diaz (University Illinois Chicago))

 Outstanding Achievement of Hyab Mehari Abraha since joining my lab

 2017: Second Prize for Best Oral Presentation at the Australasian Society for Human Biology (ASHB) Meeting, Ballarat, VIC.

 2017: Nominee for the Best Poster Presentation at the Australian Medical Research Postgraduate student award